 The three most widely used types of grapes that champagne can be derived from are Pinot Noir, Pinot Meunier, and Chardonnay.
 There are other not-as-common grapes, such as Pinot Blanc and Pinot Gris, used to make champagne, but they are not the most popular.

 Sparkling wine differs from standard wine in that bubbles remain in the wine.
 If you really want to get into the science of it, when you ferment wine and don’t allow the gas to escape, the carbon dioxide stays in the wine and is released, in the form of bubbles, once the wine is opened.

 DOES SIZE REALLY MATTER?

-Wine experts agree, the sign of a good sparkling wine is the size of its bubbles.
-Small bubbles are an indication of a high-quality wine.
+Wine experts agree the sign of good sparkling wine is the size of its bubbles.
+Small bubbles are an indication of high-quality wine.

 DIFFERENT TYPES OF SPARKLING WINE

 Now you can get sparkling wine from almost anywhere in the world.
 Heard of Prosecco?
 That’s from the Veneto region of Italy.
 Cava is a sparkling wine from Spain.
 There are also sparkling wines from Austria, Argentina, and as far away as Australia (among other locales).